scala/scala3/docs/docs/reference/tasty-reflect.md

 Using TASTy Reflect will break these guarantees and may fail at macro expansion time, hence additional explicit check must be done.

-To provide reflection capabilities in macro we need to add an implicit parameter of type `scala.tasty.Reflection` and import it in the scope where it is used.
+To provide reflection capabilities in macros we need to add an implicit parameter of type `scala.tasty.Reflection` and import it in the scope where it is used.

 ```scala
 import scala.quoted._